Uninett/nav/doc/hacking/writing-a-servicemon-plugin.rst

 - A service must be associated with an IP device (e.g. a server).
 - A service must necessarily be hosted on the single management IP address of the server.
-Multi-homed servers are not supported (although you can potentially hack this by adding an IP address as a required argument to your plugin).
+Multi-homed servers are not supported (although you can potentially hack this by adding an IP address as an argument to your plugin).